 Each essential oil, with its own unique healing qualities, can be more beneficial when used in combination with other essential oils.
 An excellent example of this is the Thieves Oil, a combination of cinnamon, eucalyptus, clove, rosemary and lemon.
 It was found to be effective even during the times of the black plague.

-Essential oils are an age-old discovery, trusted and routinely used by our ancestors for their many health benefits.
+Essential oils are an age-old discovery, trusted and routinely used by our ancestors for their many benefits.
 Different cultures have experimented with it and found miraculous solutions to various afflictions.
 These recipes have been traditionally passed down to younger generations.

 Knowing or unknowingly, you probably already used essential oils at some point in the past, when modern medicine turned out to be ineffective.
 Check your grandma’s medical stash, or better still ask her about it.
 When you find it, share the secret of this natural gift with us in the comments and tell us about it!